MoserMichael/my-notes/dev-gotchas.md

 What they have in common

 * Both languages have a killer feature over their competitors.
-    * Golang is competing with the JVM platform; golang has go routines and compilation to standalone executables (unlike JVM based languages it does not have the start up time, when the program is running in interpreted mode, without having completed just in time compilation); Golang is competing with Java/JVM based languages for application server stuff.
+    * Golang is competing with the JVM platform; golang has go routines (easier concurrency with n:m threads, n cooperative threads running in m operating system threads) and compilation to standalone executables (unlike JVM based languages it does not have the start up time, when the program is running in interpreted mode, without having completed just in time compilation); Golang is competing with Java/JVM based languages for application server stuff.
     * Rust is competing with C++, has the killer feature of save code, a guarantee against buffer overflows in save code.
 Rust has a very rich syntax, it is inspired by Ocaml, it has a switch statement that can do deep pattern matching (like in Scala), and has a very flexible macro facility.